TingPing/tingping.github.io/_posts/2019-09-07-how-to-design-a-modern-status-icon.md

 ---

 So the year is 2019 and people still use system trays on their desktops.
-I'm not going to get into if that is good or bad but lets discuss an impelemtnation to sanely use them and what existing ones get wrong.
+I'm not going to get into if that is good or bad but lets discuss an implementation to sanely use them and what existing ones get wrong.
 I hope this is somewhat informative to developers using or implementing status icons.

 <!--more-->